Cornered Heegaard Floer homology: The cornering module--2-modules

-\begin{proposition} The definitions above make $\DDa(\Id)$ into a well-defined module-bimodule. \end{proposition} \begin{proof} We must check: \begin{enumerate} \item That $\bdy^2=0$. \item Associativity of the actions of $\RAlg(\PMC)$ and $\rot{\TAlg(-\PMC)}$. \item Associativity of the action of the vertical barbell algebra. \item The local commutation relations. \item That the action of the barbell algebra respects the relations in the barbell algebra. \item The Leibniz rule. \end{enumerate} The fact that $\bdy^2=0$ follows from the fact that $\bdy^2=0$ for $\CFDDa(\Id_{\PMC})$ (a direct, combinatorial proof of which is given in~\cite[Proposition 3.4]{LOT4}).
-Associativity of the three actions is immediate from the definitions.
+\begin{proposition} The definitions above make $\DDa(\Id)$ into a well-defined module-bimodule. \end{proposition} \begin{proof} We must check: \begin{enumerate} \item That $\bdy^2=0$. \item Associativity of the actions of $\RAlg(\PMC)$ and $\rot{\TAlg(-\PMC)}$. \item The local commutation relations. \item That the action of the barbell algebra respects the relations in the barbell algebra. \item Associativity of the action of the vertical barbell algebra. \item The Leibniz rule. \end{enumerate} The fact that $\bdy^2=0$ follows from the fact that $\bdy^2=0$ for $\CFDDa(\Id_{\PMC})$ (a direct, combinatorial proof of which is given in~\cite[Proposition 3.4]{LOT4}).
+Associativity of the actions of $\RAlg(\PMC)$ and $\rot{\TAlg(-\PMC)}$ is immediate from the definitions.
+So will be the associativity of the action of the vertical barbell algebra, once we check in (4) that this action is well-defined.
 The local commutation relations for $\DDa(\Id)$ follow from the ones for $\RAlg(\PMC)$ and $\TAlg(-\PMC)$.

-It remains to check (5) and (6).
+It remains to check (4) and (6).
 Compatibility with the relations in the barbell algebra means that:

 where $x \in \Dnila{m}{0}{m}{0} = \nil_m$ for some $m$.
-Using local commutation and associativity, we can reduce the verification of \eqref{eq:compBarbell} to the case when $\phi = I$ and $\psi = J$, and then further to $x$ being the generator $\sigma_1$ of $\nil_2$ consisting of one crossing.
+Using local commutation and associativity, we can reduce the verification of \eqref{eq:compBarbell} to the case when $\phi = I$ and $\psi = J$, and then further to $a$ and $b$ both being the vertical identity, and $x$ being the generator $\sigma_1$ of $\nil_2$ consisting of one crossing.
 To verify \eqref{eq:compBarbell} in this case, let us first consider the action of the identity of $\nil_2$ (viewed as an element of the barbell algebra) on $\DDa(\Id)$.
 In the resulting sum, the terms come in pairs, according to whether the chords from the action of the first strand are to the left or the right of those from the action of the second strand:

 We now check \eqref{eq:compBarbell} for $\phi=I, \psi=J$ and $x=\sigma_1$.
 By canceling terms with double crossings, the left hand side of \eqref{eq:compBarbell} becomes:

 We get the same answer for the right hand side: